patnebe/Full-Stack-Trivia/README.md

 ### Backend

-The `./backend` directory contains a completed Flask, PostgreSQL and SQLAlchemy server.
+The `./backend` directory contains a completed Flask, PostgreSQL and an SQLAlchemy server hosted on Heroku.
 The README.md file in that directory also contains the documentation for the API endpoints.

 [View the README.md within ./backend for more details.](./backend/README.md)

 ### Frontend

-The `./frontend` directory contains a complete React frontend to consume the data from the Flask server.
+The `./frontend` directory contains a complete React frontend, hosted on Netlify, to consume the data from the Flask server.

 [View the README.md within ./frontend for more details.](./frontend/README.md)